ellmetha/django-machina/docs/customization/index.rst

 Recipes
 -------

-Here is a list of simple guides demonstrating how to solve common customizations problems when using *django-machina*:
+Here is a list of simple guides demonstrating how to solve common customization problems when using *django-machina*:

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     recipes/overriding_models
     recipes/using_another_markup_language